Michael-Bailar/React-Github-User-Card/README.md

+# Github-User-Card

+This is a great example of an assignment Lambda school had us do on a daily basis.
+This one simply takes a list of github connections and displays them in cards.
+Pretty simple but fun.

 # Module Project: Component Lifecycle Methods - React Github User Card

 This project allows you to practice the concepts and techniques learned in this module and apply them in a concrete project.
 This module explored lifecycle methods in class components.
 In your project you will demonstrate proficiency of these concepts by recreating the Github User Card project, but as a React application this time.